Church in a time of Coronavirus

 But church doesn't stop.
 Worshipping together doesn't stop.
 Being church continues.
 And reaching out in love to one another, and our communities, is more important than ever.

-Our main Sunday worship continues to be online and over the telephone.
+To make sure everyone can join in, our main Sunday worship continues to be online and over the telephone.
 You'll find links below to video, audio and written versions of our weekly worship, posted here each Saturday.
 For folks not online, we also have a recording to listen to any time by dialling 01479 788800.

-Also on this page you'll find links to other ways that we can worship together, and a variety of places online where we can with join folks from across Scotland.
+On this page you'll find links to other ways that we can worship together, and a variety of places online where we can with join folks from across Scotland.

 Although we have paused production of 'Bridges', we're still producing occasional newsletters to the whole church membership.
 You can look at the most recent one here.